m0sk1t/react_email_editor/README.md

 npm start
 ```

-it opens your browser with address http://localhost:3000, and you will see this:
+your browser will be opened with address http://localhost:3000, and you will see this:

 ![Main interface](https://habrastorage.org/web/991/b47/e7e/991b47e7e43a41f899e576cef8e053f5.png)